ACSO asking for public’s help to identify suspects after crime spree

 “We want to encourage people to take advantage of sharing that information.
 Just one tip can lead to resolution in a case,” Combs said.

-The sheriff’s office says it’s important to hold these people accountable because if not, they could do it again.
+The sheriff’s office said it’s important to hold these people accountable because if not, they could do it again.

 Combs said, “Often times in these situations people talk and we know that with these at least three individuals possibly involved, they’ve probably talked to someone and while the pictures we posted on Facebook may not be the best images, they’ve talked.
 They’ve spoken to somebody, and they probably shared that information.”